-If you know how they work and can manage them wisely, consider using a credit card rather than your debit card, even if you have the money in your account.
+Once you know know how a credit card works, then consider using a credit card rather than your debit card, even if you have the money in your current account.
 Here the top seven ways to use your credit card to your advantage.

 One of the easiest ways to do this is to use a credit card, even with a low credit limit.
 It can even help you with budgeting.
 Just remember the golden rule: always pay the balance in full each month.

 Over time, your lender will increase this limit.
 If they do, don’t see it as a green light to max it out.
 You want to keep a healthy ‘credit utilisation’, which is ideally less than 30% of your total available credit limit.

 Credit cards can be very useful as an emergency fund.
 Consider not tying up that precious cash in a low-interest account.
 Most importantly is get that cash invested.
 Next, if a financial crisis hits, then use a credit card.
 After that, you draw down from your investment funds to pay back the credit card.